This article will walk you through how to configure braze to use onelogin for single sign-on.

 x.509 certificate which you will input into your Braze account.

-After your Account Manager has enabled SAML SSO for your account, go to
+After your Account Manager has enabled SAML SSO for your account, go to Company Settings > Security Settings and toggle the SAML SSO section to ON.

 On this page, you, input: